Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems

 where the negative mean $\sder\Phi^{\by}:\scrM\to\scrH_{\mu}$ is the $\scrH_{\mu}$-Riesz representation of the stochastic derivative of the data misfit,

 and the covariance $\cpo:\scrM\to B_1^+(\scrM)$ is given by

 where $\mathcal{I}_{\scrH_{\mu}}$ is the identity map on $\scrH_{\mu}$, and $\calH:\scrM\to B_1^{+}(\scrH_{\mu})$ is a Gauss--Newton approximation to the stochastic Hessian of the data misfit in \cref{eq:stochastic_hessian}.
 The mappings $\sder\Phi^{\by}$ and $\calH$ are often known as the \textit{prior-preconditioned gradient (ppg)} and the \textit{prior-preconditioned Gauss-Newton Hessian (ppGNH)} in the context of inverse problems.
-We demonstrate their connections to the conventional definition in \cref{appendix:gaussnewtonhessian}.
+We demonstrate their connections to their conventional definitions in \cref{appendix:gaussnewtonhessian}.